J-128/Hello-Github-World-/README.md

 I also dabble in programming, especially FreeBASIC and Python 3.
-I can do a _very little_ C++, as a result of messing with microcontrollers and Arduio.
+I can do a _very little_ C++, as a result of messing with microcontrollers and Arduino.

 I will be sharing some of my programs here, too.